 Bleeding after intercourse.

-Moreover, in the late stages or when cancer spreads to other parts, the patient may have the following symptoms.
+Moreover, in the late stages or advanced stages, where the cancer spreads to other parts, the patient may have the following symptoms.

 Dull backache